wso2/docs-choreo-dev/en/developer-docs/docs/monitoring-and-insights/observability-overview.md

 - **CPU:** CPU usage at the selected time (millicores).
 - **Memory:** Memory usage at the selected time (MiB).

-## Metric accuracy considerations

-Metrics displayed on the observability dashboard represent point-in-time values rather than continuous measurements.
-As a result, brief spikes that occur between data collection points may not appear on the graphs.
-For example, a sudden increase in latency, a short-lived CPU or memory spike, or a burst in throughput may not be fully reflected in the displayed data.

 !!! tip
     To get a more detailed view of any metric, narrow the time range on the graph by clicking and dragging the cursor over the period you want to examine.
 This increases the granularity of the displayed data points and can help reveal anomalies that are not visible in broader time ranges.